 Model Description Analog Electrical Circuit OpAmp The first example is of the simulation of a simple electronic circuit.
-The example starts with an Block Definition Diagram with blocks defining the circuit components, and a Block containing an Internal Block Definition diagram that outlines the circuitry.
-The model is then simulated and the sine wave voltage at the source and the target terminals of the OpAmp are evaluated and compared to the expected values.
-Digital Electronics Simulation Example The second example uses a standard Flip Flop component, that is predefined in both Modelica and Simulink, to create a simple, Flip Flop based, digital signal frequency divider.
-This gives examples of how to use the SysPhS notation to reference components that are available in Modelica and Simulink, but are not defined in the SysPhS patterns.
-Humidifier Simulation Example The example runs over using a SysML StateMachine diagram for defining the on-off state of a humidifier in operation.
+The example starts with a Block Definition diagram of Blocks defining the circuit components, and a Block containing an Internal Block Definition diagram that outlines the circuitry.
+The model is then simulated, and the sine wave voltages at the source and the target terminals of the OpAmp are evaluated and compared to the expected values.
+Digital Electronics Simulation Example The second example shows a standard Flip Flop component that is predefined in both Modelica and Simulink, to create a simple Flip Flop based digital signal frequency divider.
+This suggests how to use the SysPhS notation to reference components that are available in Modelica and Simulink, but not defined in the SysPhS patterns.
+Humidifier Simulation Example The example discusses using a SysML StateMachine diagram for defining the on-off state of a humidifier in operation.
 This is generated to Modelica and MATLAB's StateFlow diagram for simulation.